Skip to content

 Go outside and tap on your wall near a crack.
 Does it sound like solid rock, or does it sound hollow like a drum?

-The Cause: "Delamination" means the stucco layers have separated from each other or from the lath.
-The bond is broken.
+• The Cause: Delamination means the stucco plaster layers have separated from each other or detached from the metal wire lath.
+The mechanical bond is broken.

-The Risk: Large chunks of stucco can detach and fall (spalling).
-This is a safety hazard and requires stripping the loose material and resurfacing the wall.
+• The Risk: Large, heavy chunks of stucco can detach and fall (**spalling**).
+This is a major safety hazard and requires stripping the loose material back to sound substrate and resurfacing the wall.

 3. Rust Stains (Corrosion)